Vihaan8/SQL_Major_Assignment/README.md

 **Brief Explanation:**

-This query provides a foundational overview of the database structure.
-The first query shows all leagues with their competition qualification spots (Champions League, Europa League) and relegation zones.
-The second query uses a LEFT JOIN to count teams in each league, demonstrating how to aggregate data across related tables.
-This is essential for understanding the dataset before running more complex queries.
+This foundational query gives us a bird's-eye view of the database structure.
+The first part simply lists all five leagues alphabetically by country.
+The second query demonstrates a LEFT JOIN between leagues and teams, then uses GROUP BY to count how many teams belong to each league.
+We can see that the Premier League, Serie A, and La Liga each have 20 teams, while Bundesliga and Ligue 1 have 18 teams each.
+This difference reflects real-world league structures where German and French leagues traditionally have fewer teams than their English, Italian, and Spanish counterparts.

 ---